lofar-astron/factor/docs/source/parset.rst

         Maximum fraction of the total memory per node that WSClean may use (default = 0.9).

     ndir_per_node
-        Number of directions to process in parallel on each node (default = 1).
-If directions are split into groups to be processed in parallel (with the groupings parameter), this parameter controls how many directions are run simultaneously on a single node.
-Note that the number of CPUs (set with the ncpu parameter) will be divided among the directions on each node.
+        Maximum umber of directions to process in parallel on each node (default = 1).
+Note that the number of CPUs (set with the :term:`ncpu` parameter) and the amount of memory available to WSClean :(set with the term:`wsclean_fmem` parameter) will be divided among the :directions on each node.

-    nimg_per_node
-        Number of imager jobs to run per node (affects facetimage operations; default = 1).
-If your nodes have many CPUs and > 32 GB of memory, it may be advantageous to set this to 2 or more.

 .. _parset_checkfactor_options: